 Factors to Consider When Hiring Subcontractors Part 2

-At Trent Cotney, P.A. we take professional relationships in the construction industry serious.
+At Cotney Construction Law we take professional relationships in the construction industry serious.
 Many disputes can be avoided when agreements are entered with forethought.
 This is why we’re providing you with this two-part article series.
 In Part 1, we gave you a basic understanding of the contractor and subcontractor relationship.
 In this second part, we’ll discuss the subcontractor contract and compliance.

 One of the most important aspects of forming a business relationship is drafting contracts.
 It can determine the success and failure of a construction project.
 A contract between both parties should address the legalities labor, materials, pricing, and warranties.
 The contract must benefit both parties, this will eliminate misunderstandings and disputes.
 When in doubt, let a construction attorney in Orlando review or draft your contract to ensure the interests and investments of both parties are secure.
 Following are some of the key elements that should be addressed, especially on the behalf of the subcontractor: